apitestbase/apitestbase.github.io/AMQP-Test-Step.md

 Actions available in the AMQP test step: **Send**.

-Sample AMQP service URI: `amqp://localhost:5672`.
+Example AMQP service URI: `amqp://localhost:5672`.

 ### IBM MQ as AMQP service provider
 When sending messages to IBM MQ, the target address is a topic string.